Meet the Artist

 After several years she decided to pursue her own love of the arts and creating and began working towards her degree in fine art after which she traveled to London, working with artist/photographer Stephen Washington.
 They fell in love, he relocated to the States where they have a studio together in the Pocono Mountains.

 Susan has continued to push her own boundaries, re-inventing her own work with each piece and carrying something new to the next, unafraid of exploring while continuing to keep a cohesive thread, recognizably her own.
 In addition to studio sales, Susan’s art work is sold internationally online through Saatchi Art.
-She is represented by Los Angeles Gallery, Artspace Warehouse and limited works can also be purchased at Holly Hunt’s NYC showroom.
+She is represented by Los Angeles Gallery, Artspace Warehouse and White Room Gallery in the Hamptons, with limited works available at Holly Hunt’s NYC showroom.

 My Godmother, Kaisan.
 My family was Italian but had a love of everything Asian and we loved Kaisan (with her husband Jimmie and a young me).
 She and my father were my early inspirations and introduced me to watercolor, sumi and collage.